Create a Kubernetes cluster and launch Nginx container

 Add the External IP to this command to hit the Nginx container remotely:

 And there you go!
 Kubernetes supports an easy to use workflow out of the box using the

 kubectl run and expose commands.

 Click Check my progress below to check your lab progress.
-If you successfully created Kubernetes cluster and deploy Nginx container, you'll see an assessment score.
+If you successfully created a Kubernetes cluster and deploy a Nginx container, you'll see an assessment score.

 Now that you've seen a quick tour of kubernetes, it's time to dive into each of the components and abstractions.